Factory for the production of bricks from waste. "Bricks made from recycled materials - reliable and economical!" Blocks from construction waste

 4,2

-The optimal composition of the mixture obtained by experiments, at which the best quality crock is obtained, wt. %: "black" waste heap - 45; "red" waste heap - 45; clay - 10; water - 7.
-Optimum pressing pressure 400-500 kg/cm2.
-The rest of the experiments were carried out on pressed cylinder samples of optimal composition with a height and diameter of 50 mm, obtained at optimal pressure.
+The optimal composition of the mixture, obtained through experiments, at which a shard is obtained best quality, mass %: “black” waste heap - 45; “red” waste heap - 45; clay - 10; water - 7.
+Optimal pressing pressure is 400-500 kg/cm2.
+The remaining experiments were carried out on pressed cylinder samples of optimal composition with a height and diameter of 50 mm, obtained at optimal pressure.

-The sintering interval, set experimentally by the value of water absorption, is 950-1100°C.
+The sintering interval, established experimentally based on the amount of water absorption, is 950-1100°C.

-The optimum sintering temperature is 1050°C. Sintering time in a laboratory muffle furnace is 6-8 hours.
-After firing, the properties of the obtained samples were determined: strength, density, softening coefficient, water absorption and frost resistance.
+The optimal sintering temperature is 1050°C. Sintering time in laboratory muffle furnace 6-8 hours.
+After firing, the properties of the resulting samples were determined: strength, density, softening coefficient, water absorption and frost resistance.

-The following results are obtained.
-With a compressive strength of 156 kg/cm2, the samples have a density of 1510 kg/m3, water absorption of 10.1%, and a softening factor of 0.97.
-When tested for frost resistance, the samples withstood 50 cycles without weight loss.
+The following results were obtained.
+With a compressive strength of 156 kg/cm2, the samples have a density of 1510 kg/m3, water absorption of 10.1%, and a softening coefficient of 0.97.
+When tested for frost resistance, the samples withstood 50 cycles without loss of weight.

-Previously, we found that the addition of cleaved oligopeptides in the form of BG-20 concentrate, used as a foaming agent, increases the strength of a ceramic shard obtained by slip casting and plastic molding.
+Previously, we found that the addition of cleaved oligopeptides in the form of BG-20 concentrate, used as a foaming agent, increases the strength of ceramic shards obtained by slip casting and plastic molding.
 A hypothesis was put forward about the reason for the increase in the strength of the shard when using such an additive.
-The hypothesis suggests that during the firing of a ceramic mass containing oligopeptides, nanostructural elements are synthesized, which then serve as centers of crystallization of the melt formed during sintering.
+The hypothesis assumes that during the firing of a ceramic mass including oligopeptides, the synthesis of nanostructural elements occurs, which then serve as centers for the crystallization of the melt formed during sintering.
 According to the accepted classification, such a material can be considered a nanocomposite.

 Rice.
-1. Dependence of the compressive strength of the sample on the amount of foaming agent in the composition of the raw mixture
+1. Dependence of the compressive strength of the sample on the amount of foaming agent in the raw mixture

 Fig2.
-The dependence of the density of the samples on the amount of foaming agent in the composition of the raw mixture
+Dependence of sample density on the amount of foaming agent in the raw mixture

-If the hypothesis is justified, then the effect of increasing the strength of the shard should not depend on the method of molding products.
-To test this assumption, we carried out experiments in which we used the compositions of the ceramic mixture, including 2, 4, and 6% by weight of BG-20.
-After adding more than 6% foaming agent, the strength practically does not change, and after 12% it drops sharply.
-Therefore, in order to avoid overexpenditure of the foaming agent, 4-6% is taken as the optimal amount.
-The amount of water was reduced by the same values.
+If the hypothesis is justified, then the effect of increasing the strength of the shard should not depend on the method of molding the products.
+To test this assumption, we conducted experiments in which we used ceramic mixture compositions including 2, 4 and 6% by weight BG-20.
+After adding a foaming agent of more than 6%, the strength practically does not change, and after 12% it drops sharply.
+Therefore, in order to avoid overconsumption of foaming agent, 4-6% is taken as the optimal amount.
+The amount of water was reduced by the same amounts.
 All other experimental conditions were maintained as described above.
-The test results are shown in fig. 1.
-An interesting fact is that the density practically does not change in this case, which is shown in Fig. 2.
+The test results are shown in Fig. 1.
+An interesting fact is that the density practically does not change, as shown in Fig. 2.

-Thus, as a result of the work carried out, it was experimentally shown that a mixture of black and red rocks can be used to obtain nanocomposite red-burning ceramics for building purposes.
-Recipes and technological regimes for the production of lightweight ceramic bricks by dry pressing were developed.
+Thus, as a result of the work carried out, it was experimentally shown that nanocomposite red-fired ceramics for construction purposes can be obtained from a mixture of black and red rocks.
+Recipes and technological regimes for the production of lightweight ceramic bricks using the dry pressing method were developed.

-Experiments have shown that when dry pressing is used, waste from the coal industry - Kizelovskie waste heaps - can be used to produce ceramic brick grades 75-250 according to GOST 580-2007.
+Experiments have shown that when dry pressing is used, waste from the coal industry - Kizelovsky waste heaps - can be used to produce ceramic bricks of grades 75-250 according to GOST 580-2007.

-Based on the work done, it can be concluded that the waste heaps of the Kizel basin are suitable for producing ceramic bricks and artistic ceramics, provided that both types of waste heaps are crushed to a fraction of 0.63, 10-12% clay is introduced into the mixture and used as a hardening additive protein foaming agent BG-20 in the amount of 4-6%.
+Based on the work done, we can conclude that the waste heaps of the Kizelovsky basin are suitable for producing ceramic bricks and artistic ceramics, provided that both types of waste heaps are crushed to a fraction of 0.63, 10-12% clay is introduced into the mixture and used as a strengthening additive protein foaming agent BG-20 in an amount of 4-6%.

 5. Birkholz M., Albers U. and Jung T. Nanocomposite layers of ceramic oxides and metals prepared by reactive gas-flow sputtering, 179, pp. 279-285 (2004).